 - Avoid Encounter.
 If catching fish that you don’t want or cannot keep due to regulation, change your fishing depth, move to a different area, or use different bait.

 - Use Appropriate Gear.
 Use non-stainless steel hooks that dissolve quickly.
 Use non-offset circle hooks when fishing with natural bait to avoid gut-hooking.
-Flatten barbs so they can be removed with less damage to a fish.
+Flatten barbs so the hook can be removed with less damage to the fish.

-- Support the Body When Lifting Large Fish.
+- Keep horizontal and support the body of the fish.
 The lower jaw is not meant to support the full weight of any fish.

 - Time is of the Essence!
 Release fish as soon as practical and do not keep them out of the water longer than necessary.
 Have your camera always on the ready.